aidanmara/AndroidPlannerApp/README.md

 ## How to Install

-Android Studio installation is preferred, however you should be able to run the application by downloading it to an android device or emulator.
+Android Studio installation is preferred, however you should be able to run the application by downloading it to an android device or emulator using this repository.

 ***targetted sdk: 33***

 *minimum sdk for android API: 24*